wp-plugins/wp-ajaxify-comments/readme.txt

 == Upgrade Notice ==

 = 0.5.0 =
-Support for comments that are awaiting moderation, Debug support for IE 9
+Bug-fix, Support for comments that are awaiting moderation, Debug support for IE 9

 = 0.4.1 =
 Added localization for nl-NL